Ep249: Chris Mayer – Build a List of 5 Quality Companies and Enter at the Next Market Fall

 Andrew’s takeaways

-Just because it’s cheap doesn’t mean you have to buy it.
+• Just because something is cheap doesn’t mean you should buy it

 Actionable advice